 Being from southern California myself, I wrote these little tidbits of advice a little while ago for those who plan to move to Texas, more specific Central Texas.
 This is all tongue in cheek and not meant to be serious or insulting.

 •Texans – The best part of this state are the people.
 Texans are a proud people and are the epitome of Southern Hospitality, very welcoming and inclusive.
 They wave at you when you drive by and are friendly as can be.
 This can be a little off putting if you are from Los Angeles where people driving by does not solicit the same response.
 Like me, you will get used to it quickly and hopefully start to emulate this behavior in your normal routine.
 One observation, they are not as impressed you are from California as you are.
 In fact, they seem to have disdain for pretty much any state that is not Texas.
-Your kids will say two pledge of allegiances in school, one for the US and one for Texas.
+Your kids will say two pledges of allegiance in school, one for the US and one for Texas.
 If they are like my sons they will eventually have a “Come and take It” flag hanging in their room or flying from their truck.
 They will learn more about the history of this state than the history of this country, or their own history for that matter.
 They will also think that historic places, like the Alamo, are a pretty big deal and in turn so will you.

 ◦Frontage Roads – Learn how to use them or you will drive miles out of the way, making multiple u-turns, using multiple four letter words..

 ◦“The” Freeways or Highways – I still don’t know what they call them here, freeways or highways, but one way to quickly identify a Californian is the use of “The” preceding a freeway number.
-“The 183” or “The 35” will quickly get you a l a smirk from a Texan.
+“The 183” or “The 35” will quickly get you a smirk from a Texan.
 However, I refuse to say otherwise.

 ◦Road Names – Yeah I don’t get how they pronounce some of them but when in Rome.
 For example, Manchaca and Guadalupe, I will never reconcile this and will continue to scrutinize it.
 Also FM means Farm to Market and RM means Ranch to Market which has no bearing on anything you do but an interesting fact nonetheless.